abishekshivram/cad_vlsi/final_project/Make_and_Test_Network/README.md

 2. **Node:** Instantiates routers for each link, and contains the arbitrer logic: to move flits from virtual channels to the corresponding output link/core.
 Contains methods to move flits to the adjacent nodes.

 ### Classification based on the type of routing
 - **L2 nodes:** Contains L2 routing information for all nodes except the head-node.
-Each link is associated with 2 virtual channels (except for Hypercube, whose each node has 8 VCs)
+Each link is associated with 2 virtual channels (except for Hypercube, whose each node has 8 VCs).
     1. **Chain:** Left-right algorithm
     2. **Ring:** Dateline algorithm
     3. **Mesh:** X-Y routing